 In what way is this approach strategic for Air Liquide?

 Around the world, healthcare systems are facing a two-fold challenge: ensuring their continuity and upholding quality of care.
 Value-Based Healthcare is now essential for Air Liquide, which is taking long-term action to meet this challenge.
-Today, Air Liquide takes care of 1.8 million patients with chronic diseases.
-Our combined human and digital approach allows us to offer them more personalized care pathways.
+Today, Air Liquide takes care of 1.9 million patients with chronic diseases.
+Our combined human and digital approach allows us to offer them more personalized care plans.
 Our proximity to our patients and our role as a major player in home healthcare alongside healthcare professionals allow us to contribute to the transformation of healthcare.

 What challenges do you face in the coming months?

 Although several European countries have begun this patient-centered transformation process, the challenge now is ensuring this initiative is adopted in all regions.
 We must fundamentally rethink care pathways, with the goal of making them more personalized in order to improve patients’ health and quality of life.
 We need to prove the value we are generating with this approach, and this requires systematic measurement of the benefits to the patient.
 This is a complex but exciting task.
 It requires a coordinated approach from all healthcare professionals in order for the entire ecosystem to reap the benefits.
 This includes physicians, who can rely on our teams to ensure compliance with treatment, those responsible for covering the costs, who see the optimization of overall care costs, and hospitals, which can focus on critical procedures.

 Air Liquide has a major presence in hospitals with medical gases and related services.
 Accordingly, how can Value-Based Healthcare be adapted to healthcare institutions?